openid/eKYC-IDA/openid-connect-4-identity-assurance.md

     * All elements of the OpenID Connect `address` Claim (see [@!OpenID]): OPTIONAL.
     * `country_code`: OPTIONAL.
 String denoting the country or supranational organization that issued the evidence as ISO 3166/ICAO 3-letter codes [@!ICAO-Doc9303], e.g., "USA" or "JPN".
 2-letter ICAO codes MAY be used in some circumstances for compatibility reasons.
     * `jurisdiction`: OPTIONAL.
 String containing the name of the region(s) / state(s) / province(s) / municipality(ies) that source has jurisdiction over (if it’s not common knowledge or derivable from the address).
+* `derived_claims`: OPTIONAL.
+JSON object containing Claims about the End-User which were derived from the electronic record described in the evidence array member it is part of.
+The `derived_claims` element MAY contain any of the Claims defined in Section 5.1 of the OpenID Connect specification [@!OpenID] and the Claims defined in (#userclaims).
+The `derived_claims` element MAY also contain other End-User Claims derived from the electronic record described in the evidence array member it is part of.
+Claim names MAY be annotated with language tags as specified in Section 5.2 of the OpenID Connect specification [@!OpenID].
+When it is present the `derived_claims` element MAY NOT be empty.

 #### Evidence Type vouch